jhvanderschee/usecuewebsitenl/_posts/2019-07-10-how-netlify-became-irrelevant.md

 - analytics are included
 - unlimited forms

 Sure... if you want a single website with limited form submissions you should choose Netlify, but as soon as you want more the choice is clear.
-Comparing these two options became very easy.
+Comparing these two options suddenly became very easy.
+Not a very smart move from Netlify.